Thornton Police Department

 The Detective Division further conducts background investigations, liquor license investigations, is responsible for the gathering, maintaining, and distribution of department criminal intelligence information, and manages the Crime Lab and warehousing of property/evidence submitted to the Property Evidence Room.

-Administration Division: Deputy Chief Cliff Brown
+Administration Division: Deputy Chief Jerry Peters

 The Administration Division serves a support role to the Patrol Division and the Detective Division.
-The primary operational areas within the division include the Police Records Unit, Chaplain’s Unit, Planning and Research, Community Resource/Public Information Officer, Crime Analysis Unit, Automated Systems Support, Administrative Support, Procurement and Purchasing and the Emergency 911 Communication Center.
+The primary operational areas within the division include the Police Records Unit, Chaplain’s Unit, Planning and Research, Community Relations/Public Information Officer, Crime Analysis Unit, Automated Systems Support, Administrative Support, Procurement and Purchasing and the Emergency 911 Communication Center.
 The division also oversees the department budget and special projects.

-For more information, visit our Recruitment Page.
+For more information about our job opportunities, visit our Recruitment Page.

 PD Phone Numbers